opconWizard/opcon-docs/docs/automation-concepts/time-zones.md

 Depending on the automation requirements, the
-OpCon administrator may choose to configure the OpCon server\'s time zone for Coordinated Universal Time (UTC).
+OpCon administrator may choose to configure the OpCon server's time zone for Coordinated
+Universal Time (UTC).
 If there are users and
 LSAMs distributed across widely varied time zones, SMA Technologies strongly recommends setting the SAM server to UTC and establishing that common frame of